Hira-shi/QRCodeRedirect.java/README.md

-# Making my own QRCodeRedirect in java
+# Making my own redirection of QR Code in java